dnelson86/arepo/documentation/source/parameterfile.md

   gravitational softening length corresponding to ``SofteningComovingTypeX`` (referenced by one or more specific particle types depending on the entries of ``SofteningTypeOfPartTypeN``).
-  Depening on the relative settings of the *Comoving* and *MaxPhys* softenings, the code will hence switch from a softening constant in comoving units to one constant in physical units.
-For example, if the *MaxPhys* value is exactly half the *Comoving* value, then particles using this softening type will have comoving softening until`z=1` and fixed physical softenings after that point in time.
+  Depending on the relative settings of the *Comoving* and *MaxPhys* softenings, the code will hence switch from a softening constant in comoving units to one constant in physical units.
+For example, if the *MaxPhys* value is exactly half the *Comoving* value, then particles using this softening type will have comoving softening until `z=1` and fixed physical softenings after that point in time.
 Code length units.

 -----